 Pilot Experiment 2

-Given the results of Experiment 1, I tried to understand why the effect did not emerge and how to improve the paradigm so to increase the chances for finding an effect.
-A possible explanation for the null result can be given using an evidence accumulation model as was done in Mattler & Palmer, (2012).
-In this model, which is used to model decision making processes, the presentation of a stimulus commences an evidence accumulation process in favor of the response that corresponds to the stimulus.
+Given the results of Experiment 1, an explanation is called for, which clarifies why a congruency effect did not emerge and how can the paradigm be improved to promote it.
+A possible explanation for the null results found in Experiment 1 might pertain to the relatively long time window given for a response.
+Under these conditions, participants could have reached a decision even before initiating their movements.
+To illustrate, let us assume that decision was made using some form of evidence accumulation (Mattler & Palmer, 2012).
+In evidence accumulation models, the presentation of a stimulus is held to prompt an evidence accumulation process until a response that corresponds to the stimulus is chosen.
 Evidence builds up to a threshold, and once it is reached, a decision is made.
 If an opposing stimulus is presented before the threshold is reached, evidence starts to accumulate in the opposite direction, and the decision is delayed.
-This is the case for incongruent trials in priming paradigms, where the prime and the target provide contradictory evidence.
-The delayed crossing of the threshold explains why incongruent trials often yield longer response times compared to congruent trials in priming paradigms (Dehaene et al., 1998, 2001; Dell’Acqua & Grainger, 1999).
+Applied to Experiment 1, and to priming paradigms in general, in incongruent trials the prime and the target provide contradictory evidence, which delays the crossing of the threshold, and gives rise to longer reaction times in incongruent trials (Dehaene et al., 1998, 2001; Dell’Acqua & Grainger, 1999).
 However, in my experiment the movement duration was identical for both conditions.
-Consequently, I reasoned that the decision is made before the movement has started.
-This notion was supported by the slightly longer reaction time in the incongruent condition, suggesting that participants first reached their decision threshold and only then initiated their movement.
+On the other hand, response times (i.e., time it takes to initiate the movement to begin with) showed a trend towards longer responses in incongruent trials.
+This raises the possibility that the decision was actually made before the movement has started.
 As a result, the congruency effect was not expressed in the movement itself.

-Therefor in experiment 2, reaction time was restricted, and movement duration was decreased.
+Therefore, in experiment 2, the time window for response was restricted, and movement duration was decreased.
 Since quicker responses were required, a second training block was added to make sure participants learn to respond within the required time window.
-I expected the movements to reflect a greater unconscious effect than experiment 1 considering that participants will not have enough time to make a decision before starting their movement.
+I expected the movements to reflect a greater unconscious effect than in Experiment 1 considering that participants will not have enough time to make a decision before starting their movement.

 Methods